 - View location details (QUT staff and student access only)

 - Identifiers and profiles

 PhD (Griffith University)

 International Environmental Law, ILGG, Restoration, Wetlands

-Afshin Akhtar-Khavari is a Professor of International Law and Governance, at the Law Faculty of Queensland University of Technology.
+Afshin Akhtar-Khavari is a Professor of International Law (Public and Private) and Director of Research at the School of Law.
 He earned his BSc (genetics) and LLB from the University of New South Wales, LLM from the University of Sydney and PhD from Griffith University.

-Afshin has supervised to completion a significant number of PhD projects in international and environmental law from students of many different countries.
+Afshin has supervised to completion a significant number of PhD projects in international law (public and private), and also environmental law, from students of many different countries.
 He is passionate about developing new scholars through PhD research and is particularly interested in supporting students who have academic career ambitions.
 He has a number of past students who have started their academics careers and are contributing to international law research.